slackalaxy/crux-ports/README.md

 ---

 ### ppetrov
 Main collection of programs and libraries.
-Two ports have unversioned tarballs provided by upstream,  *viber* and *zoom-linux*, therefore `.signature` and `.footprint` may mismatch.
+Two ports use unversioned tarballs provided by upstream,  *viber* and *zoom-linux*, therefore `.signature` and `.footprint` may mismatch.
 Two other have dependencies outside this repo: *meld* (depends on *gtksourceview4*) and *python3-pybind11*